Alexander Zinoviev: Early anti-Stalinism. War years

 According to the memoirs of Zinoviev, while still in school, he had the idea to kill Stalin, which he repeatedly discussed with close friends; The "plan" failed because they did not find a weapon.
-In Moscow Institute of Philosophy, Literature and History, at the next Komsomol meeting at the end of 1939, Zinoviev emotionally spoke about the troubles and injustices that took place in the village, openly criticized the personality cult of Stalin.
+In Moscow Institute of Philosophy, Literature and History, at the next Komsomol meeting at the end of 1939, Zinoviev emotionally spoke about the troubles and injustices that took place in the village, and openly criticized the personality cult of Stalin.
 Zinoviev was sent for a psychiatric examination, and then expelled from the Komsomol and Moscow Institute of Philosophy, Literature and History.
 According to his memoirs, he was arrested and interrogated at the Lubyanka.
 Zinoviev recalled that the investigators were confident that someone had inspired his views to him, so they planned to let him go to reveal the entire anti-Soviet group.
 When transferred to one of the apartments of the People's Commissariat for Internal Affairs, Zinoviev managed to escape.
 He hid in different places: he left for Pakhtino for a while, then he wandered, and later returned to Moscow.
-At the end of 1940 he joined the Red Army to avoid persecution.
+At the end of 1940, he joined the Red Army to avoid persecution.
 In the military enlistment office he called himself "Zenoviev", saying that he had lost his passport.

 Subsequently, Zinoviev often returned to this story, including in his memoirs "The Confession of the Outcast", calling that year the "year of horror".
 This episode of the biography is in general terms mentioned in encyclopedic publications, its credibility is generally not questioned by biographers and commentators.
 Pavel Fokin pointed out that the arrest and search documents were not kept, therefore it is difficult to establish the exact chronology of events.
 Konstantin Krylov noted that sincerity and lack of heroism in the descriptions of events testify in favor of their authenticity.
 A Swiss literary critic Georges Niva believed that Zinoviev later constructed his biography around the complex of a terrorist whose rebellion remained imaginary.
-As a result, his whole life became a fierce resistance to the course of history, in this context it does not matter whether the murder of Stalin was planned in reality.
+As a result, his whole life became a fierce resistance to the course of history, in this context, it does not matter whether the murder of Stalin was planned in reality.